- Overview

 postgres-splice-app-provider:5432/scribe 3f → 48>

-If the problem is in fact a bug in your smart contract, then exploring the transaction and related provenance within Daml Shell and utilizing the Daml IDE to synthesize and rerun the relevant transactions will normally be sufficient to identify the issue.
+If the problem is a bug in your smart contract, then exploring the transaction and related provenance within Daml Shell and using the Daml IDE to synthesize and rerun the relevant transactions will normally identify the issue.
 However, if only due to the comparative lines of code, the root cause of most issues will be off ledger.
 Consequently, significant value in these identifiers derives from correlating these identifiers with the consolidated logs and other information collected through Open Telemetry.